touchtalent/BobbleAndroidSDK/bobble_language_detection.md

 # Bobble Language Detection SDK

 Bobble Language Detection SDK is an input tool that can be integrated into any Android app to detect language from an input text.
-In addition to listed languages, it can detect language for macaronic text as well like Hinglish, Bengalish and Malayalish etc. Currently, [85 languages](#supported_languages) are supported.
+In addition to known languages, it can detect language for macaronic text as well like Hinglish, Bengalish and Malayalish etc. Currently, [85 languages](#supported_languages) are supported.

 ## <a name="setting_up"></a>Setting Up